Table of Contents

 - Good food

-Some of the stuff was homemade and others was store bought.
+Some of the stuff was diy christmas decorations and others was store bought.
 It didn’t matter.
 Every decoration had a specific memory attached to it and so I always valued those moments.

 When it came time to owning my own home I knew I needed to carry on the Winter Wonderland tradition of decorating my house for the holidays but I didn’t want to hop onto Amazon and buy everything.